Pilot Butte (Oregon): Ecology

 The most common tree on Pilot Butte is Western juniper, which is sometimes parasitized by witches' broom mistletoe.
 Also abundant are sagebrush and the similar plants bitterbrush and rabbitbrush.
 The invasive species cheatgrass is likely the most common grass on the butte.
 Wildflowers that appear include sand lily, rock cress, penstemon, paintbrush, buckwheat, yarrow, blazing star, mariposa lily, lupine, and monkeyflower.
 Ponderosa pine and red currant can also be found.
 Birds and deer feed on some of the plants, and some animals use snags as shelter.

 History

+Pilot Butte has been a landmark in the Bend area for many years, including for the Farewell Bend Park campground for travelers crossing the Deschutes River.
+It was also historically known as Red Butte, though this name is no longer used.
+The property encompassing the lava dome and its summit park were donated to the state of Oregon by F. R. Welles, Kempster B. Miller, and Charles A. Brown in memory of their business associate Terrence Hardinton Foley in September of 1928.
+Foley was the leader of the local Elks Lodge until his death in a 1926 automobile accident, and the summit park has a memorial tablet dedicated to him.

 Pilot Butte was named in 1851 by Thomas Clark, leader of the first party of European settlers to camp on the future site of Bend.
 The Clark wagon train approached the area from the east after recovering from the Clark massacre.

-The butte was gifted to State of Oregon as a public park in 1928 by the daughter of Terrence Hardington Foley, the leader of the local Elks lodge until his death in a 1926 automobile accident, to whom the park is dedicated on a memorial tablet.
+In 1932, a National Geodetic Survey station was placed at the top of the volcano.
+By 1971 this was at the center of a traffic circle atop the butte.
+In 1984, the butte was near Bend's eastern edge.

 In 1983, a drive-in hamburger restaurant called Pilot Butte Drive-In was opened next to the butte on Greenwood Avenue.
 It remained open until 2020, when it was closed in response to COVID-19 lockdowns.
 The property was sold and later reopened as a pizza, beer, and poker establishment, known as the Pilot Butte Taproom or the Bend Poker Room.

+Recreation

+A winding paved road spirals to the top of the summit, which is accessible by car during daylight hours but is closed in winter.
+Several hiking trails traverse the volcano, all reaching the summit.
+Other volcanoes in the Cascades can be seen from Pilot Butte's summit, including (seen from left to right) Mount Bachelor, Broken Top, the Three Sisters, Mount Washington, Three Fingered Jack, Mount Jefferson, Black Butte, and Mount Hood.
+In 2010, a 1.8 mile trail was constructed around the base of the butte.